 You’re going to need 8-13 CFM from your air compressor to receive continuous painting from these guns.
 Anything less than this and plan on taking a ton of breaks because your compressor will need to play catch up.

-This DeVilbiss car paint sprayer kit comes equipped with 3 tips: 1mm, 1.3mm, and 1.5mm which are perfect for detail and finishing work.
-If you want to change out the default tip, be prepared to take some extra time and be patient with the process.
+This DeVilbiss car paint sprayer kit includes three tips—1mm, 1.3mm, and 1.5mm—ideal for detail and finishing tasks.
+If you plan to swap the default tip, be ready to invest some extra time and patience.

 As for which hose to use, step up to a 3/8 inch hose to get the best results.
 DeVilbiss has equipped this gravity spray gun kit with plastic cups and plastic connection gaskets.
 There is a definite weak point where the body and the cup come together.
 Without care here, you’re going to find either the cup or the gasket breaking and that’s a difficult repair to make if it does happen.